Agunah: In Israel

 In 2015 Tzohar (a religious Zionist rabbinic organization in Israel), along with the Israeli Bar Association, introduced a prenuptial agreement meant to help ensure divorcing wives will receive a get; under the agreement the husband commits to paying a high sum of money daily to his spouse in the event of a separation.

 In 2018 the Knesset passed a law, slated to remain in effect for three years, allowing Israel's rabbinical courts to handle certain cases of Jewish women wishing to divorce their Jewish husbands, even if neither the wife nor the husband is an Israeli citizen.
+A Supreme Court ruling in late 2025 limited this jurisdiction to litigants who had a strong connection to the state of Israel.

 Mesorevet get (Get refusal)

-A mesorevet get is a Jewish woman who is a victim of "get refusal", and is known as a modern-day "agunah".
+A mesorevet get is a Jewish woman or man who is a victim of "get refusal", and is known as a modern-day agunah or agun.
+Although the majority of cases of agunah involve women, there are documented cases of men being refused a get.